General Ill Feeling After Colonoscopy: 5 Causes & When to See a Doctor.

-It is not uncommon to experience general ill feelings after colonoscopy.
+It is not uncommon to experience general ill feelings after a colonoscopy.
 Most of the time, the causes are simple.
-Commonly, the after-effects of anesthesia and colon preparation will make you feel unwell for some days after colonoscopy.
+Commonly, the after-effects of anesthesia and colon preparation will make you feel unwell for some days after a colonoscopy.

 - Anesthesia after effects.

 - Transient bacteremia (colon bacteria reaching the blood).

 - Risk factors include being female, having a chronic disease, older age, and prolonged colonoscopy procedures.

 According to the type of anesthesia, you may feel ill after a colonoscopy.
 The deeper the anesthesia, the more likely you will experience side effects.

 Anesthesia from colonoscopy range from: